- Can we funnel the CT series into 15 concepts?

 Mother Nature has a cure for insulin resistance in all eutherian mammals.
 That is cold exposure of there peripheral nervous systems.
 The stimulus to this pathway begins when the mammal is exposed to a high dietary carbohydrate diet that is found in long light cycles on this planet.
 This is how the gut senses the environment and this signals are transmitted to the brain via the vagus nerve.
 Modern biochemistry books and biochemists stop here…They immediately go to what we know about energy generation in cells.
 But I am focusing in on what they have failed to realize.

 When dietary carbohydrates are high it stimulates the eutherian mammal to begin to upregulate omega 6 content into every cell membrane of their body slowly through the autumn while temperature falls.
 It speeds up as the temperature drops in winter.
 This process is completely independent of dietary sources as I laid out in CT-3.
 Why does this occur in all mammals?
 Because to cell membranes to function in cold weather it requires all land based mammals from cold adapted ancestors to have an EFA ratio of 4:1 for optimal signaling.
 The reason is tied to mitochondria.
 Mitochondrial function improves in colder conditions.
 In water based mammals who are cold adapted, like whales, walrus, and seals they face steeper temperature gradients in the water that require a much lower EFA ratio (essential fatty acids) in their cell membranes to function properly.

 This lowered ratio of EFAs also changes the biology of adipocyte biochemistry.
 It favors the accumulation of surface fat but not of visceral fat.
 Visceral fat is used to burn first to maintain core temperature in these animals.
 In land based cold adapted mammals like the polar bear the same is true.
 When they emerge from their den in spring they are shredded of all visceral fat and no longer insulin resistant, and have the biggest and strongest muscles they will have all year.
 Their body composition is at its best at this time.
-They accomplish all this without needing any exercise to do so.
+They accomplish all this without needing any exercise or food to do so.